-Requirement OCT-037: The full signal power within the channel provided at the plane of the receive aperture shall be defined as the portion of the signal that remains after application of a 50 GHz FWHM filter centered at the channel frequency.
+The full signal power within the channel provided at the plane of the receive aperture shall be defined as the portion of the signal that remains after application of an ideal top-hat filter with width equal to the channel width and centered at the channel frequency.

-Requirement OCT-038: The OCT shall provide, via software command, the capability to set and get the transmitted power.
+Requirement OCT-034: The OCT shall provide, via software command, the capability to set and get the transmitted power.
 The minimum selectable transmitted power shall be 0 (zero).
 The maximum selectable transmitted power shall be the maximum transmitted power achievable by the system design.

-Requirement OCT-039: The OCT shall achieve maximum transmitted power flux through the plane of the transmit aperture of no less than 2.5 W while concurrently meeting all other requirements stated in this standard.
+Requirement OCT-035: The OCT shall achieve maximum transmitted power flux through the plane of the transmit aperture of no less than 2.5 W while concurrently meeting all other requirements stated in this standard.

-Note on Requirement OCT-039: This requirement shall not be interpreted as an upper limit placed on the OCT's transmit power capability (e.g., systems capable of transmitting 5 W of power are compliant).
+Note on Requirement OCT-035: This requirement shall not be interpreted as an upper limit placed on the OCT's transmit power capability (e.g., systems capable of transmitting 5 W of power are compliant).

-Requirement OCT-040: The output power shall be selectable between the minimum and maximum power output.
+Requirement OCT-036: The output power shall be selectable between the minimum and maximum power output.
 The step size shall be no greater than 3 dB.